General Terms and Conditions Consumers

 Article 1 - Definitions

-For the purposes of these conditions, the following definitions shall apply:
+In these terms and conditions, the following definitions apply:

 General Terms and Conditions: the General Terms and Conditions of Gymeyes B.V.

-Supplementary Agreement: an agreement whereby the Consumer acquires products in connection with a distance contract and these items are delivered by the Entrepreneur or by a third party on the basis of an agreement between that third party and the Entrepreneur;
+Additional agreement: an agreement whereby the Consumer acquires products in connection with a distance agreement and these goods are supplied by the Entrepreneur or by a third party on the basis of an agreement between that third party and the Entrepreneur;

-Reflection Period: The period within which the Consumer can make use of his right of withdrawal, provided that it is applicable to the Agreement concluded with the Entrepreneur;
+Cooling-off period: the period within which the Consumer can exercise his right of withdrawal, if applicable to the Agreement concluded with the Entrepreneur;

-Consumer: the natural person who is not acting for purposes related to his trade, business, craft or profession;
+Consumer: the natural person who does not act for purposes related to his commercial, business, craft or professional activity;

 Day: calendar day;

-Durable data carrier: any device - includingmail - that enables the Consumer or Entrepreneur to store information addressed to him personally in a way that allows future consultation or use for a period of time appropriate to the purpose for which the information is intended, and that allows unaltered reproduction of the stored information;
+Durable data carrier: any tool - including e-mail - that enables the Consumer or Entrepreneur to store information that is addressed to him personally in a way that allows future consultation or use during a period that is tailored to the purpose for which the information is intended, and that allows unaltered reproduction of the stored information;

-Right of withdrawal: The ability of the Consumer to waive the Agreement within the withdrawal period;
+Right of withdrawal: the possibility for the Consumer to withdraw from the Agreement within the cooling-off period;

-Agreement: an agreement concluded between the Entrepreneur and the Consumer within the framework of an organized system for the distance sale of products , under which, up to and including the conclusion of the Agreement, exclusive or joint use is made of one or more techniques for distance communication;
+Agreement: an agreement that is concluded between the Entrepreneur and the Consumer within the framework of an organized system for distance selling of products, whereby up to and including the conclusion of the Agreement, only one or more techniques for distance communication are used;

-Technique for distance communication: means that can be used for the conclusion of an Agreement, without the Consumer and Entrepreneur having to be together in the same room at the same time.
+Technique for distance communication: means that can be used for concluding an Agreement, without the Consumer and Entrepreneur having to be in the same room at the same time.

 Article 2 - Identity Gymeyes B.V. / Onesix